7 September 2018

-Night Tree, heralded as one of the most riveting bands in the Northeast, makes their debut at the me&thee on September 7 as the venerable coffeehouse’s first show of the fall season.
+Heralded as one of the most riveting bands in the Northeast, Night Tree make their debut at the Me&Thee on September 7 as the venerable coffeehouse’s first show of the fall season.
 The members of the band are conservatory-trained musicians and have developed a unique sound by mixing two fiddles, cello, accordion, saxophone, percussion and the occasional viola and mandolin.

 Concert starts at 8:00 pm.